Plan for Achieving Self-Support

 1. Do you currently have a valid driver's license? [] Yes [X] No

-no, Part III must include the steps necessary to attain a driver's
+If no, Part III must include the steps necessary to attain a driver's license.

 3. If you are proposing to purchase a vehicle, explain why renting or leasing are not sufficient.
 N/A